kris-jusiak/talks/cppcon-2025/README.md

   - wind-tunnel F1 corelaction - if' it's not correlated dont's ship it (if you expected slower but it got faster what you do? ship-it?)
   - iterate - that' show you get deep understanding
   - you have a sirvey of 1000 people and ask just one 1000 times
+  - testing in production-like lab might be expensive (production)
   - no hypthosies - lets'try that and that -> profile ├─ Do you have code?      - code alignment, icache, ...
     ├─ Do you have functions? - stack frame size, ...